RCP and the communist logo (800 x 800 px) (5)

 What is value?
 This question has perplexed the human mind for more than 2,000 years.
 The classical bourgeois economists grappled with the question, as did Marx.

-Nelson Wan, Executive Committee member of the RCP, will discuss Marx’s completion of the Labour Theory of Value, and provide a defence of his economic ideas against attacks from modern day critics.
+Joe Russell, Executive Committee member of the RCP, will discuss Marx’s completion of the Labour Theory of Value, and provide a defence of his economic ideas against attacks from modern day critics.

 Room: Benjamin Lay